Romano Rizzato

-Romano Rizzato (Milan, 21 August 1936) is an Italian painter and illustrator.
+Romano Rizzato (21 August 1936 – 20 January 2025) was an Italian painter and illustrator.

 Biography

-In 1959 he met il pittore Mario Radice and began to frequent his studio in Como.
+Rizzato was born in Milan on 21 August 1936.
+In 1959 he met the painter Mario Radice and began to frequent his studio in Como.
 At the same time he began his training in the field of abstract painting.

-He lives and works in Milan and in Tuscany where he has his studio in an isolated rural place near Pescia.
+Rizzato lived and worked in Milan and in Tuscany where he had his studio in an isolated rural place near Pescia.

-He has been active with personal exhibitions (present in museum collections).
+Rizzato was active with personal exhibitions (present in museum collections).

-He has exhibited works in Switzerland, Holland, France, Germany, Bulgaria, Austria, Venezuela and Japan.
+Rizzato exhibited works in Switzerland, Holland, France, Germany, Bulgaria, Austria, Venezuela and Japan.

-As an illustrator (under the pseudonym of Sergio) he experiments and applies different techniques for illustration.
+As an illustrator (under the pseudonym of Sergio) he experimented and applied different techniques for illustration.

+Rizzato died in Uzzano on 20 January 2025, at the age of 88.